Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Februari 2026 14.44.25 UTC
+- WIB: Minggu, 1 Februari 2026 15.46.46 UTC
-- WITA: Minggu, 1 Februari 2026 15.44.25 UTC
+- WITA: Minggu, 1 Februari 2026 16.46.46 UTC
-- WIT: Minggu, 1 Februari 2026 16.44.25 UTC
+- WIT: Minggu, 1 Februari 2026 17.46.46 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature